 Cat 6, or Category 6 cable, is another type of copper cabling that was designed to complement the gigabit ethernet.
-It’s a preferred cable type for businesses that need fast and reliable network performance, with reduced chance of signal degradation.
+It’s the preferred cable type for businesses that need fast and reliable network performance, with reduced chance of signal degradation.
 Thanks to a thicker encasement, nylon spline coating and a higher cable twist rate, Cat 6 cables reduce interference and crosstalk from both inside and outside the cable, ensuring optimized performance.
 The benefits of Cat 6 cabling include:

-- Optimized bandwidth – Fast speeds up to 10 gbps offer high video transmission and better LAN performance for your network with no crosstalk interference.
+- Optimized bandwidth – Fast speeds up to 10 Gbps offer high video transmission and better LAN performance for your network with no crosstalk interference.

 - Backwards compatibility – Because Cat 6 cabling has a similar structure to Cat 5 and Cat 5e cables, it can be plugged into any connection that supports both of those cables as well.